Extend knowledge in functional anatomy and biomechanics

 Thoracic spine and sacroiliac joint.

-Foundation Module C comprises a 5 day course covering the thoracic spine and sacroiliac joint, advanced techniques, principles of lumbar injections plus a review of modules A & B in preparation for the Society of Musculoskeletal Medicine membership examination on the final day.
+Unit 3 comprises a 5 day course covering the thoracic spine and sacroiliac joint, advanced techniques, principles of lumbar injections plus a review of units 1 & 2 in preparation for the Society of Musculoskeletal Medicine membership examination on the final day.